quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 ```

 Finally, we produce each event downstream (they will be independent messages)
-via [SDF.to_topic(T)](../../processing.md#writing-data-to-kafka-topics), where `T` is our previously defined `Topic` (not the topic name!).
+via [`SDF.to_topic(T)`](../../processing.md#writing-data-to-kafka-topics), where `T` is our previously defined `Topic` (not the topic name!).

 Notice here the optional `key` argument, which allows you to provide a [custom key generator](../../processing.md#changing-message-key-before-producing).

 While it's fairly common to maintain the input event's key (SDF's default behavior),
-there are many reasons why you might adjust it.
+there are many reasons why you might adjust it...like here (NOTE: advanced concept below)!

-In our case, we are changing the message key to the word so
+We are changing the message key to the word; this data structure enables
-if something is totaling word counts over time, the data is now set up to do so.
+calculating _total word counts over time_ from this topic (with a new application, of course!).

-So we would produce 5 messages in total, like so:
+In the end we would produce 5 messages in total, like so:

 ```python
 # two shown here...